-If you have an enquiry about how to access the programme, please direct it to the relevant country contact.
-Country contact details can be found here.
+If you have an enquiry about how to access the programme, please direct it to the relevant country contact available on the participating countries and contacts page.

 Depending on which country you are from, there are generally three recruitment pathways for seasonal workers in the programme:

 - Recruitment via appointed or licensed Agents; and

 - Direct recruitment by employers.

 The recruitment pathways listed above vary between the 10 participating countries.
 Please visit Participating countries, contact points to view which pathways are used by each country.

 What are the eligibility criteria to become a seasonal worker?